krmaffey/Portfolio/final_proj_p1.md

 Show both your anticipated data visualizations as well as major elements of your story itself (e.g key headers, etc.)

 ## Project Data
+The first data source I'm using is the [OECD Gender Portal](https://www.oecd.org/gender/data/), which has a fairly extensive (if not current) database.
+Within this database, I've focused in on a particular dataset that depicts attitudes towards domestic violence, laws against domestic violence, and the prevolence of domestic violence over someone's lifetime.

 A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.
 A link to the publicly-accessible datasets you plan on using, or a link to a copy of the data you've uploaded to your Github repository, Box account or other publicly-accessible location.